rtmigo/kitest_py/README.md

 from kitest import *

-with TempGradleApp(
+with TempProject(
         files={
             # minimalistic build script to use the library
             "build.gradle.kts": """
             plugins {
                 id("application")
                 kotlin("jvm") version "1.6.10"